bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

 - The items in a line will be tab delimited.

-- The first item is an id for the node, they should go in order from 0 to numberOfNodes - 1
+- The first item is an id for the node, they should go in order from 0 to numberOfNodes - 1, increasing by 1 each line.

 - The second item is the node type, an enum with choices: ACTION, DECISION

 The next items depend on the type.